aschultz37/monthlyreports/README.md

  2) You must save a copy of the sheet as a comma-delimited .csv file (not .xlsx or .xls).
     - Note: There are multiple .csv formats, make sure to use comma-delimited option!
  3) Remove unnecessary fields from the sheet.
-    - First Field: PN --> Last Field: Date
+    - Only include PN --> Date.
  4) Run the program.

 INITIALIZATION